FranklinUmeObi/E-Business_GroupProject/README.md

 When writing code, push it to your own branch eg "FranksBranch"

-When you have a full featuremake a pull request to the main branch.
+When you have a full feature, make a pull request to the main branch.
 Frank will review the code and them aprove the request.
 If it's a tiny change that doesn't need aproval then just merge straight away